Automated Algorithm Selection on Continuous Black-Box Problems By Combining Exploratory Landscape Analysis and Machine Learning: Experimental Setup

-A greedy forward-backward selection, which starts with an empty feature set and iteratively alternates between greedily adding and/or removing features as long as this results in an improvement of the model's performance.
+\begin{itemize} \item \textit{Greedy forward-backward selection (sffs):} This feature selection strategy starts with an empty feature set and iteratively alternates between greedily adding and/or removing features as long as the model's performance improves.